MatthieuMichon/advent-of-code/2019/day-1/README.md

 > * At first, a module of mass 1969 requires 654 fuel.
 Then, this fuel requires `216` more fuel `(654 / 3 - 2)`.
 216 then requires 70 more fuel, which requires 21 fuel, which requires 5 fuel, which requires no further fuel.
 So, the total fuel required for a module of mass `1969` is `654 + 216 + 70 + 21 + 5 = 966`.
 > * The fuel required by a module of mass `100756` and its fuel is: `33583 + 11192 + 3728 + 1240 + 411 + 135 + 43 + 12 + 2 = 50346`.

+The last operation being a subtraction by `2`, means that negative fuel values are possible.

 > What is the sum of the fuel requirements for all of the modules on your spacecraft when also taking into account the mass of the added fuel?
 (Calculate the fuel requirements for each module separately, then add them all up at the end.)

+The sum across all the modules is the same as part one, meaning this part will be reused.

 ## 🤔🤯 Solver Implementation 🤔🤯